rclone/rclone/docs/content/docs.md

     - The environment values may be either a complete URL or a "host[:port]" for, in which case the "http" scheme is assumed.
 - `USER` and `LOGNAME` values are used as fallbacks for current username.
 The primary method for looking up username is OS-specific: Windows API on Windows, real user ID in /etc/passwd on Unix systems.
 In the documentation the current username is simply referred to as `$USER`.
 - `RCLONE_CONFIG_DIR` - rclone **sets** this variable for use in config files and sub processes to point to the directory holding the config file.

+The options set by environment variables can be seen with the `-vv` and `--log-level=DEBUG` flags, e.g. `rclone version -vv`.